-Achieve a greater level of reliability with multiple observers.
+Achieve a greater level of credibility with multiple observers.
 Nautilus is designed to be highly collaborative, simple and insightful.
 Create flexible, real-time, lesson observations with your colleagues, external partners, governors or school leaders.

 View all of your recorded feedback from your most recent observations or from all of your judgments over time.
 Your dashboard will present your specific areas for improvement as well as critical opportunities for supportive, individual teacher or department feedback.